-Prof. Stephen A. Edwards Columbia University

-Due August 7th, 2013 at 5:30 PM
+Prof. Stephen A. Edwards Columbia University Due Aug 3rd, 2016 at 5:30 PM

-On-campus students: submit solution on paper; (no email).
-Write your name and your Columbia ID (e.g., se2007) on your solutions.
+Submit your solution on paper at the beginning of class Write your name and your Columbia ID (e.g., se2007) on your solutions.

 Do this assignment alone.
 You may consult the instructor or the TA, but not other students.